 Details maintenance functions that must be performed to ensure split-billing system compliance, including medication load options by 11-digit NDC, unit building assignments to ensure accurate accumulation, monitoring for compliance assurance, documentation of manual adjustments, and reporting and audit processes.

-Describes purchasing processes that may be employed to minimize unnecessary WAC expenditures, focusing on mixed-use inventory settings and optimal medication data collection to build accumulation for purchases through appropriate accounts.
+Describes processes that may be employed to optimize purchasing in the WAC account, focusing on mixed-use inventory settings and optimal medication data collection to build accumulation for purchases through appropriate accounts.

 Entity-Owned Pharmacy Considerations